jaapbrasser/jaapbrasser/README.md

 ### Hi!
 Jaap here 👋
 <p align='right'><img src="https://visitor-badge.glitch.me/badge?page_id=jaapbrasser.visitor-badge"></p>

-I'm a Developer Advocate at Rubrik and the more I code the more I am starting to feel I should move out of my apartment and call [@GitHub](https://github.com/github) home...
+I'm a Sr. Developer Advocate at Rubrik and the more I code the more I am starting to feel I should move out of my apartment and call [@GitHub](https://github.com/github) home...

 - 🌱 I’m currently learning to get better at Go & Terraform and I've been dabling in some Python & Ruby
 - 🎤 I enjoy sharing my knowledge, either on stage at conferences around the globe or from behind my webcam at home 🏠